 Just like in other parts of the world, Valentine’s Day is also celebrated in Nigeria.
 Here are 5 types of people you would see on Valentine’s Day from the east, west, south and north of the country.

 - The Lonely Ones: Some of these people feel remorseful this day.
 If they see their colleagues holding hands and sharing gifts, they feel bad and see their singleness as a disease.
 Valentine’s Day is always the talk of the day and if they are without a partner, they just feel lonely.
-Some don’t feel bad, they knew with money in their pockets, they can also have a very good lovers’ day.
+Some don’t feel bad, they knew with money in their pockets, they can also have very good lovers’ day.
 While some use other things as their partner.
 It might be a bottle of beer or whatever they can use to console themselves.
+They are the booless that that are hit by others who flaunt their love.

-- The Busy ones: Many of these people are not romantic at all.
+- The Busy ones: Many of these people are not romantic at all even.
 They tell their partner to choose between love and money so they stay at work all day.
-Even when their partner wants to share some times with them, they let them know the mail to be sent to get that contract is more important.
+Even when their partner wants to share some times with them, they let them know the mail to be sent to get that contract is more important than romance.
 In fact, Valentine’s Day is their busiest day.
 These set of people have the real Nigerian mentality.
 Well, if you know you know.

 - The Lovey-Dovey: These are the romantic lovers and partners you will see around on Valentine’s Day.
 They cherish it and have some nice time out with their partners.
-They share gifts with their, sing love songs, go out on a date while some use the day to propose to their new found love.
+They share gifts with their, sing love songs, go out on a date while some use the day to propose to the love of their life.
 Some old married couples use the day to rekindle their love.
 These set of Nigerians have an ‘Indian gene’ as they make Valentine’s Day a lovely one not to be forgotten.

 One love keeps us together.
 Without love, the world will be inhabitable just like some other planets.
 The day is not about partners alone but friends, families, bosses, and society at large.